 USB Flash Drives are the new file briefcase in this world of technology.
 It allows you to store as many files you want within a little device.
 It makes files very compact, easily transportable, and organized.
 However, just like with a filing system used in paperwork, USB drives also make use of file systems.
 The most common file systems used are NTFS, exFAT, and FAT32.

 If you’ve been using flash drives and other external storage devices for a long time, you may be already familiar with this.
-Each file system has its own pros and cons.
-Many PC users are opting to format or change their file system to NTFS.
+Each file system has its pros and cons.
+Many PC users are opting to format or change their file systems to NTFS.
 If you’re unfamiliar with the file system and have no idea why this needs to be done, keep on reading.
 In this article, we will provide you with three easy ways you can format your USB drive to NTFS.

 The default format used by most USB flash drives and other external storage media is FAT32.
 Some people are fine with keeping this format.
 But for most users, they always find the need to convert or format their USB drive to NTFS.
 This is for many reasons.
-With a USB drive that uses FAT32 file type, you can only copy or add files less than 4GB.
+With a USB drive that uses the FAT32 file type, you can only copy or add files less than 4GB.
 This may be a hassle for some users who want to transport large files like movies, program installers, etc. Meanwhile, NTFS doesn’t have this limitation.
-You can copy or add files of any size and the partition sizes usually have large capacity.
+You can copy or add files of any size and the partition sizes usually have a large capacity.

 Step 1.
-Find My Computer in the Start menu or by typing it in the Search bar.
+Find My Computer/This PC in the Start menu or by typing it in the search bar.
 Right-click on it and click on Manage.

-With using Command Prompt, make sure to type in the exact commands to avoid unexpected errors.
+Using Command Prompt, make sure to type in the exact commands to avoid unexpected errors.

 Step 1.
-Launch Command Prompt by typing in cmd in the Run tool or typing Command Prompt in the Search bar.
+Launch Command Prompt by typing in cmd in the Run tool or typing Command Prompt in the search bar.
 Select Run as administrator.